NIGK16000U Applied Ecosystem Ecology

 Skills:

-• Work quantitatively with ecosystem functioning, environmental impacts of different land uses, and with sustainability assessments of climate change mitigation strategies
+• Work quantitatively with ecosystem functioning, environmental impacts of different land uses, and assessment of different climate change mitigation strategies

 • Analyze the diversity of the main groups of organisms and its relation to functioning of the environment

-• Extract information from litterature and combine data for new analyses
+• Extract information from litterature and combine data for performing new analyses

 Competences: